FileWave Anywhere Help Menus

 How

-Selecting the plus () in the top right will open a the profile editor for a new profile.
+Select the plus () in the top right to open the profile editor for a new profile.

 Basic Profile Properties

-Every configuration profile has a few required properties, regardless of the profile type.
-Every time we create a profile we must specify these basic properties before we can save the profile.
-At minimum, we must set a profile name and add at least one payload (configuration) to the profile.
+Every configuration profile needs a few basic properties before it can be saved.
+At minimum, set a profile name and add at least one payload category.

 How